-In the world of IoT we may find different protocols and standards, so many that make us wonder which one is the most suitable for our project.
+In the world of IoT we may find different protocols and standards like 6lowpan, Wize, LoRa, Sigfox.. so many, that make us wonder which one is the most suitable for our project.
 In our experience we’ve find there is not a unique winner, and it will depend on the application and the technical specifications of each scenario.

 Finding the right one for your project is a hard task and even more if you are a newbie in the Internet of Things sector.
 For this reason it’s important to know what you can get of each one.

-If your project requires low-power consumption or you need to build a mesh network there is one standard you definitely need to keep an eye on: 6LoWPAN.
+If your project requires low-power consumption or you need to build a mesh network, 6LoWPAN is the one you definitely need to keep an eye on.
 Although this is not a new protocol, his name has been a bit eclipsed by others like LoRa or Sigfox which offer almost the similar features but not necessarily with the same results.
 Here is what you can get when using 6LowPAN in your applications:

 6LoWPAN standards enable the efficient use of IPv6 over low-power wireless networks on simple embedded devices.